Orange-OpenSource/metamorphosed/README.md

 ### Adding a graph to the current graph

 This functionality allows to merge an AMR-graph and the current graph by specifiying the instances of both graphs which are coreferent.
-For instance if the editor shows the following graph:
+For instance, if the editor shows the following graph:

 <img src="doc/basegraph.png" alt="Merge graph with another"/>